 Start with your body in a traditional plank or push-up position.
 Keep your hands flat on the ground with your shoulders over top of them, and your toes dug into the ground.
 Your body should be straight, and your butt shouldn't stick up or sag.
 Then, bring your right knee forward to just below your chest, and then back again.
 Now bring your left knee forward and then back again.
 Do this over and over, picking up the pace until it looks like you're running in place down a wall.
 Keep at it for 45 seconds, rest for 30 seconds, and hit it again.
 And then again.

 - ALL LEVELS, ALL FITNESS: From rehabilitation exercises to HIIT plyo circuits to yoga handstands, enhance your at-home exercise with simple and effective equipment.
 Complements any existing home gym equipment and also versatile accessories on its own

-- SMART AND INTUITIVE DESIGN: Integrated Knurling Grip Options (similar to barbells and dumbbells) for confident and feel-good hand grips on comfort-rounded 1.5-inch diameter U-shaped handles for Dip, Arm Balance, Body Weight Workout, Stretch, V-Sit, Tuck, Planche Progression, and Handstand Push-ups
+- SMART AND INTUITIVE DESIGN: Integrated Knurling Grip Options (similar to barbells and free weights) for confident and feel-good hand grips on comfort-rounded 1.5” diameter U-shaped handles for Dip, Arm Balance, Body Weight Workout, Stretch, V-Sit, Tuck, Planche Progression, and Handstand Push ups

 - STURDY, SLEEK, AND STABLE: Proudly engineered in the West Coast, U.S.A.
 Includes 4 Non-skid Rubber Feet for maximum stability, and sleek matte powder-coat finish for sweat resistant anti-slip hygiene.